The Replacements (film): Plot

 A professional football league is hit with a players' strike with four games left in the season.
-Washington Sentinels owner Edward O'Neil calls a former coach of his, Jimmy McGinty, telling him that the league's going to finish the regular season with replacement players, and asks McGinty to return to coach the Sentinels the rest of the season, adding that winning three of the last four games will get the Sentinels into the playoffs.
+Washington Sentinels owner Edward O'Neil calls a former coach of his, Jimmy McGinty, telling him that the league's going to finish the regular season with replacement players and asks McGinty to coach the Sentinels the rest of the season, adding that winning three of the last four games will get them into the playoffs.
 McGinty accepts on the condition that he can sign the players he wants without O'Neil's interference.

 McGinty pulls together players of varying talents who he believes can make an entertaining, if not winning, team.
-For quarterback, McGinty chooses Shane Falco, a former All-American from Ohio State whose career went to pieces after a lopsided Sugar Bowl loss; he now lives on a houseboat in a Washington, D.C. marina and makes a living doing hull maintenance on private yachts.
-Falco initially refuses, but McGinty persuades him, believing that Falco can still become the player he was meant to be.
-The striking players greet the replacement players at their first practice with hostility, calling them "scabs" and throwing eggs at them; Falco, who arrives late, gets his truck overturned.
+For quarterback, he chooses Shane Falco, a former All-American from Ohio State whose career went to pieces after a lopsided Sugar Bowl loss; he now lives on a houseboat in a Washington, D.C. marina and makes a living doing hull maintenance on private yachts.
+The striking players greet the replacement players with hostility, calling them "scabs" and throwing eggs at them; Falco gets his truck overturned.
 Head cheerleader Annabelle Farrell, who has to find new cheerleaders since the originals apparently walked out in sympathy with the players, hires strippers when the other tryouts go badly.
 After practice, she drives Falco home and surprises him with her vast football knowledge.

 The replacements' first game is against Detroit, and the team struggles to get along.
 Falco tries to rally them, but on the last play, he falters when he sees a pending blitz and calls an audible, which falls short of the winning touchdown.
-McGinty berates Falco, telling him, "winners always want the ball when the game's on the line."
 At a local bar, the replacements are brooding over their loss when some of the striking players, led by their primadonna quarterback Eddie Martel, arrive and taunt them.
 Falco stands up to Martel, a brawl ensues, and the replacements are arrested.
-In jail they bond, dancing together to the Gloria Gaynor song "I Will Survive" in their cell before McGinty bails them out.
+In jail they bond, dancing to the Gloria Gaynor song "I Will Survive" before McGinty bails them out.
 Farrell meets Falco the next day and tells him that he's the first quarterback she's seen in a long time who cares more for his teammates than himself, and a connection starts to grow between them.